 Benjamin F. Miller, PsyD

-Prior to joining Well Being Trust, Dr. Miller spent 8 years as an Associate Professor in the Department of Family Medicine at the University of Colorado School of Medicine where he was the founding Director of Eugene S. Farley, Jr. Health Policy Center.
-Miller is currently an Adjunct Professor in the Department of Psychiatry and Behavioral Sciences in the Stanford School of Medicine.
-He has published prolifically on the topic of mental health integration and public policy, and his work has appeared on CNN, NBC News, USA Today, NPR, PBS News Hour, and more.
+Dr. Miller is currently an Adjunct Professor in the Department of Psychiatry and Behavioral Sciences in the Stanford School of Medicine.
+He has published prolifically on the topic of mental health integration and public policy.
+He has been featured in CNN, NBC News, USA Today, NPR, PBS News Hour and many more.

 Jack Turban, MD MHS